Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Introduction

-\subsection{Learning with Label Noise}
+\subsection{Learning with label noise}

 The challenge of training with ambiguous or inaccurate labels is gaining traction within the deep learning community.
-Early approaches focus on eliminating noisy samples from the training dataset using either domain knowledge or prior information about the task.
-For example, the work of~\cite{chen2019understanding} uses pretrained network parameters to assess data quality by identifying samples with highest loss.
-These samples are removed, and the model is retrained on clean samples.
-Similarly, the work of \cite{park2023robust} incorporates a neighborhood constraint to ensure smooth sample rejection by leveraging data correlations.
-Finally, the method of~\cite{northcutt2021confident} introduces confidence learning, in which confusion matrices from pretrained networks are employed to differentiate between clean and noisy labels before removal.
-These ``hard pruning" strategies are entirely dependent on the accuracy of the pretrained network and can erroneously keep/reject samples.
-In contrast, ``soft pruning" adjusts the loss function during retraining to control how much the model learns from each sample based on its noise level, while also addressing the class imbalance common in medical datasets~\cite{xue2019robust}.
-One drawback of pruning strategies is that the ``outside information" used to obtain an accurate pretrained network is often unavailable in real-world applications.
-A second drawback is that in complex modalities like EEG, all samples may appear equally noisy, leading to the potential removal of key samples or, in an extreme case, the rejection of the entire dataset.
+Early approaches focus on eliminating noisy samples from the training dataset using prior information about the task.
+For example, ~\cite{chen2019understanding,park2023robust} use a pretrained network to identify samples with highest loss as noisy whereas Confidence Learning method~\cite{northcutt2021confident} use confusion matrices to detect noisy samples.
+The model is then retrained only on clean samples.
+Such ``hard pruning" strategies are entirely dependent on the accuracy of the pretrained network and can erroneously keep/reject samples.
+In contrast, ``soft pruning" reweights samples during training to control how much the model learns from each sample based on its noise level ~\cite{xue2019robust}.
+The drawbacks of pruning strategies are that the ``prior information" is often unavailable and in complex data like EEG, all samples may appear noisy, leading to the potential removal of key samples.